sangit0/Laravel-boilerplate-Template/readme.md

 ```
-:point_down: :point_down: :point_down: :point_down: :point_down::point_down::point_down: :point_down: :point_down:
+:point_down: :point_down: :point_down: :point_down: :point_down: :point_down: :point_down: :point_down: :point_down:

-#####If you are using this template you can easily use  Transaction,Rollback and Commit Features without any hassle using a facades named EasyCRUD which will ensure ease of use and to keep the code clean.
+##### If you are using this template you can easily use  Transaction,Rollback and Commit Features without any hassle using a facades named EasyCRUD which will ensure ease of use and to keep the code clean.
 ```bash
     #example
     #import